 Moreover, 12.7% of the 91% who preferred generics said they were motivated by recommendations from friends and by prestige, while 2.2% of the 9% who preferred counterfeits had the same motivation.
-Even though the percentage of respondents who preferred generics, the percentage of respondents who chose friend recommendations and prestige as their motivation to the total percentage of respondents is higher for counterfeits than for generics.
+Even though the percentage of respondents who preferred counterfeits is far smaller than the percentage of respondents who preferred generics, the percentage of respondents who chose friend recommendations and prestige as their motivation to the total percentage of respondents is higher for counterfeits than for generics.
 This indicates that the normative beliefs of both categories of respondents are affected positively.
 However, if the main factor that influences consumer taste and preferences is their friends' recommendation or prestige, they are more likely to prefer counterfeits.

-4.3 Assessing the role of price
+Assessing the role of price